LaTroy Lewis

-LaTroy Rayshawn Lewis (born November 9, 1993) is an American former professional football linebacker who is currently a graduate assistant at the University of Michigan.
+LaTroy Rayshawn Lewis (born November 9, 1993) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the Tennessee Volunteers.

-Early years
+Early life

 Lewis attended Archbishop Hoban High School in Akron, Ohio.
 He played high school football for the Knights football team under head coach Ralph Orsini.
 As a sophomore, he recorded 70 tackles, eight tackles for loss, 13 sacks, and an interception.
 He earned Associated Press First-team All-Ohio, First-team All-Region and First-team All-Akron honors.
 As a junior, he earned Associated Press First-team All-Ohio, First-team All-Region and First-team All-Akron honors as well after recording 96 tackles and nine sacks.
 In addition to football, Lewis was an All- North Coast League basketball and track athlete in high school as well.

 Lewis committed to playing college football under Derek Dooley at the University of Tennessee.